Strawhorse/School_website/README.md

 3. Contact page with form - done
 4. MySQL database created - done
 5. PHP file to read contact requests into database - done
-6. Using sessions - begin researching -
+6. Using sessions - done (sessions and cookies)
-7.
+7. Changing query database reading from mysqli to PDO - working...

 Other web sources used: